 Family Primary Care Nurse Practitioner

-The Family Primary Care Nurse Practitioner degree from Morningside prepares you for the role of an Advanced Practice Nurse functioning as a nurse practitioner.
-The FNP track allows you to focus on characteristics and issues of individuals and families in the primary care setting.
+The Family Primary Care Nurse Practitioner track Master of Science in Nursing (MSN) degree from Morningside University prepares you for the role of an advanced practice nurse functioning as a nurse practitioner.
+The FNP track allows you to focus on the characteristics and issues of individuals and families in the primary care setting.
+In this role, you will conduct physical exams, diagnose and treat common acute illnesses and injuries, administer treatments, and manage chronic health problems.

 Nurse practitioners will obtain certification in the specialty before entering the practice setting.
-All direct patient care roles will need to achieve certification and state licensure in the specified role for which they were educated in.
+All direct patient care roles will need to achieve certification and state licensure in the specified role for which they were educated.

-About the Family Primary Care Nurse Practitioner MSN at Morningside:
+About the Family Primary Care Nurse Practitioner MSN at Morningside University:

 - You will learn to conduct physical exams as well as diagnose and treat common acute illnesses and injuries